Édouard-Léon Scott de Martinville: Rediscovery of the Au clair de la lune recording

 Before March 2008, it was widely believed that Thomas Edison's phonograph was the first sound reproduction system.
 However, that year, phonautograms created by Édouard-Léon Scott de Martinville were discovered and revived by First Sounds, an informal collaborative of American audio historians, recording engineers, and sound archivists.
 The recording was converted from "squiggles on paper" to a playable digital audio file with the IRENE technology, developed by scientists at the Lawrence Berkeley National Laboratory in Berkeley, California.
 The New York Times reported the playback of a phonautogram recorded on 9 April 1860.

 The recording, part of the French folk song Au clair de la lune ("By the Light of the Moon"), was initially played at a speed that produced what seemed to be a 10-second recording of the voice of a woman or child singing at an ordinary musical tempo.
-The researchers leading the project later found that a misunderstanding about an included reference frequency had resulted in a doubling of the correct playback speed, and that it was actually a 20-second recording of a man, probably Scott himself, singing the song very slowly.
+The researchers leading the project later found that a misunderstanding about an included reference frequency had resulted in a doubling of the correct playback speed, and that it was actually a 20-second recording of a man, possibly Scott himself, singing the song very slowly.
 It is now the earliest known intelligible recording of singing in existence, predating, by 28 years, several 1888 Edison wax cylinder phonograph recordings of a massed chorus performing Handel's oratorio Israel in Egypt.
 However, the recording went largely unnoticed and was overshadowed by Thomas Edison's phonograph, which famously recorded "Mary Had a Little Lamb."

 Fifty of Scott de Martinville's recordings and associated notes were added to the UNESCO Memory of the World register in 2015.